The history of curling

 Hold the stone with your strong hand and hold a brush or crutch to support your balance in the other.

-Squat with your strong leg in the hack, hold the stone slightly forward and on the outside of your stronger foot.
+Squat with your strong leg behind, hold the stone slightly forward and on the outside of your stronger foot.

 Squeeze off, stretch out your strong leg behind you, your toes gliding over the ice and on the opposite foot.

-Extend your arm and hand in the direction you aim the stone.
-You must be accurate in target and weight (speed and delivery) to ensure that your stone is on your expected target.
+Extend your arm and hand in the direction you are aiming the stone.
+You must be accurate in terms of target and weight (speed and delivery) to ensure that your stone is directed towards your target.